rajatsardesai/rajatsardesai/README.md

 ## 😎 Rajat's Github Profile

-Passionate Software Developer from India.
-Expert in HTML5, CSS3, Javascript, ReactJS and NodeJS.
-Advocate for Software, UI Development and Designing.
-Committed to fostering innovation and collaboration in software development.
-Let's connect and drive excellence together! 🚀
+Passionate DevOps Engineer from India.
+Expert in cloud infrastructure, CI/CD pipelines, Docker, Kubernetes, and automation tools.
+Advocate for streamlined software development, deployment, and operations.
+Committed to fostering innovation and collaboration in the DevOps ecosystem.
+Let's connect and drive operational excellence together! 🚀

 ## 😉 Personal Analytics
 <p align="center">